Adam-Alive/name-the-flag-game/README.md

 - From the source section drop-down menu, select the **Main** Branch, then click "Save".
 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://adam-alive.github.io/name-the-flag-game)
+The live link can be found at [Name The Flag Game](https://adam-alive.github.io/name-the-flag-game)

 ### Local Deployment